FEIBA [Anti-Inhibitor Coagulant Complex]

 You should not use FEIBA if:

-- You had a previous severe allergic reaction to the product (reactions causing discomforts that are damaging and life threatening)
+- You had a previous severe allergic reaction to the product

 The serious side effects seen with FEIBA are allergic reactions and clotting events involving blockage of blood vessels, which include stroke, blockage of the main blood vessel to the lung, and deep vein blood clots.